 L: I’d love to hear more about your recording and studio choices — and how the ways you actively listen to — and record — the world intertwine with sounds you build or create in your studio.

 M: I work with sounds from different sources; field recordings in a loose sense of the term, synthesizers and other electronic devices and occasionally musical instruments, but my approach to all of them is quite similar.
 The sounds that I work with often come to me quite spontaneously, either going about my daily life or experimenting in the studio.
 Something catches my attention or surprises me.
 Sometimes I carry a recording device with me, sometimes I become aware of a sound and then come back later to record it.
 When a sound is recorded, it is like a new entity or event bearing traces not only of the situation recorded, but of the recording act, the positioning, the technology and all the other innumerable events that affected the outcome.
 I like to think about it like this, because it corresponds to the fact that the original sounding event, too, was a complex reaction of events leading to something that could be heard with someone there to hear it.
-Assembling recorded sounds into a composition, I just let the sounds lead me to whatever interventions they seem to invite.
+Assembling recorded sounds into a composition, I usually let the sounds lead me to whatever interventions they seem to invite.
 Sometimes it’s just about which two sounds you put next to each other and the effect that produces.
 Finding the relations and the threads between the relations.
 Other times I draw from the classic palette of concrète treatments.
-I gravitate towards unstable textures, spontaneous rhythm and intuitive tuning, more so than for example metric rhythm or systematic tuning.
+I gravitate towards unstable textures, organic rhythms and alternative tunings.
 During the past years I’ve had the privilege to do studio residencies and work with technology that would otherwise be unattainable to me, so this has also brought new sounds into my work.

 L: I like that your processes for recording and combining sounds in the studio allows you to intuitively discover sonic relationships that create effects and experiences.
 You give us — your listeners — sounds that engage us intellectually, emotionally, physically.
 This ties back to my earlier use of the term “descriptive,” which stemmed from the titles you chose for each piece.
 The titles border on the specific, despite how open-ended the music actually is.
 Yet it should certainly go without saying that just because something is called “The Altitudes” does not mean it actually describes altitudes, and so forth.
 I am someone who likes broad definitions of “description” and “narrative” — so I don’t see “description” in this case as a bad thing.
 Listening to the record creates such rich ideas, feelings, spaces, and images in my mind.
 Perhaps I should say that it creates an experience that allows for description, and expansion, rather than being descriptive in any limited sense.
 In a new video work of mine, I ask the question, “what is the difference between a form and a word?”
 I love the idea that a word relates to a set of elements in the world.
 And that a word can be the starting point for something exploratory, as you say… that a word can anchor an exploration… or, of course, that an exploration finds some grounding in a word.
 Or any combination of the above!

 M: As you know, I studied literature before turning to sound, and the question you posed earlier about how words relate to things outside of language is something that I’ve been interested in for a long time.
-It was actually the subject of my masters thesis, what feels like a hundred years ago.
 There are so many ways to relate to that question.
 You might say that the core of existence cannot be reached through words.
 Then on the other hand there’s the fact that language actually shapes the world by changing our perception of it and affecting our actions.
 It all depends on what scale or axis you enter the problem, doesn’t it?
-Our culture is very language dominant though, so focusing on listening or other non-verbal ways of experiencing actually feels quite important.
+Our culture is very language dominant though, so focusing on listening or other non-verbal ways of experiencing feels like a good counterbalance.

 Naming something that works very well without words can, like you say, anchor an exploration or mess with the reception of it.
 I’ve usually tried to keep my titles elusive and open, but yeah, these are more concrete.
 As the pieces on the record are quite musical, I might have wanted to trick the listener into considering also other ways of thinking about them, like physical movements for example.
 “Fluctuating Streams” introduces a human voice, but the title could also suggest that it is just as much about the air flowing through the singer’s body or through the other sounding elements.
 “The Altitudes” points also to the structure of the piece, that it’s not going to unfold just according to the logic of musical form, but according to another logic as well.
 We tend to visualize a piece of music (or a stretch of time) as a vertical motion from left to right, but you could just as well tilt your head and look at it from down to up, as a circle or in a whole lot of other ways.